Watch the Podcast

 It’s taking time to truly find enjoyment and being present.
 I think that is honestly the secret to my marriage it’s why after 23 years , we are so happy.
 It is about being present, being there with all five senses, not just for your spouse or significant other, not just for your kids or your friends, but being there for you.
 You know, John’s been here for half my life, but I’ve been here the whole time.

 I wanna encourage you.
 To really take some time to be present today, gift yourself just a few minutes just to maybe sit outside, enjoy your piece of chocolate with that exercise, ,

 because when you’re present, when you’re engaged, when you’re really finding meaning, In your every days, that’s when you know you’ve got the intentional advantage.

 Ready to take action on what we talked about on today’s episode.
 The easiest way to get started is my free take five challenge, five minutes a day for five days.
 That’s it.
 And yet it will boost your productivity and double your happiness.
 I can promise you thousands have taken the challenge.
 Go to Tanya dalton.com/take five to join or click the link in the episode notes.

 And don’t forget to follow the intentional advantage on your podcast player so you don’t miss an episode.

-**The Intentional Advantage has been called one of the best productivity podcasts for women.
-This transcript is created by AI, so please excuse any typos, misspellings and grammar mistakes.
+**The Intentional Advantage is the best productivity podcast for women leaders.
+The transcript for this episode was auto-generated, so please excuse any typos, misspellings and grammar mistakes.

-Image for podcast episode artwork is by eberhard grossgasteiger
+Image for podcast episode artwork is by Olena Bohovyk